Bronze Age Britain: Bronze

 Bronze axeheads, made by casting, were at first similar to their stone predecessors but then developed a socket for the wooden handle to fit into and a small loop or ring to make lashing the two together easier.
 Groups of unused axes are often found together, suggesting ritual deposits to some, but many archaeologists believe that elite groups collected bronze items and perhaps restricted their use among the wider population.
 Bronze swords of a graceful "leaf" shape, swelling gently from the handle before coming to a tip, have been found in considerable numbers, along with spear heads and arrow points.

 Bronze Age Britons were also skilled at making jewellery from gold, as well as occasional objects like the Rillaton Cup and Mold Cape.
 Many examples have been found in graves of the wealthy Wessex culture of Southern Britain, but they are not as frequent as Irish finds.
 The earliest gold objects include gold lunulae, dating from c, 2400-2000 BC.

 The greatest quantities of bronze objects found in what is now England were discovered in East Cambridgeshire, where the most important finds were recovered in Isleham (more than 6500 pieces).

 The earliest known metalworking building was found at Sigwells, Somerset, England.
 Several casting mould fragments were fitted to a Wilburton type sword held in Somerset County Museum.
 They were found in association with cereal grain that has been dated to the 12th century BC by carbon dating.

+From the 13th century BC there is evidence for the use of standardised weights and weighing equipment in the trade of metals.
+Small gold rings have been interpreted as a possible form of 'ring-money'.